Sequential Change Detection with Differential Privacy: Introduction

 In this article, we study the problem of differentially private sequential change detection when both pre-change and post-change distributions are known and specified.
-We first extend the classical notion of $\epsilon$-differential privacy \cite{dwork2006calibrating} for fixed databases to sequential change detection tasks over potentially infinite data streams, where the sample size is not fixed.
+We first extend the classical notion of $\epsilon$-differential privacy \cite{dwork2006calibrating} from fixed databases to sequential change detection tasks over potentially infinite data streams, where the sample size is not fixed.
 We then develop a differentially private (DP) variant of the CUSUM procedure, called \hbox{DP-CUSUM}, which satisfies the new $\epsilon$-DP constraint.
 Our proposed DP-CUSUM procedure involves computing the CUSUM statistics while adding an independent Laplace noise at each time step, as well as to the detection threshold.
 By doing this, we do not release the CUSUM statistics or the threshold directly during the detection procedure.
 Meanwhile, the DP-CUSUM retains the same computational efficiency as the classical CUSUM procedure, as its computational overhead is minimal when noise is added at each time step.

 Our main contributions can be summarized as follows.
 First, we introduce a new concept of $\epsilon$-DP for sequential detection procedures when the sample size is not fixed.
-Second, we construct DP-CUSUM procedure that satisfies the new $\epsilon$-DP constraint.
-Third, under the assumption that the log-likelihood ratio statistic is always bounded by a known constant, we prove a lower bound to the average run length (ARL) of DP-CUSUM which enables an analytical way of selecting the detection threshold, and an upper bound to Lorden's worst-case detection delay (WADD) \cite{Lorden1971}, which thus proves its asymptotic optimality under weak privacy constraints.
-Fourth, we extend our results to scenarios with general unbounded log-likelihood ratios by relaxing to a slightly weaker differential-privacy definition with an added small constant $\delta$ in the DP definition.
+Second, we construct the DP-CUSUM procedure that satisfies the new $\epsilon$-DP constraint.
+Third, under the assumption that the log-likelihood ratio statistic is always bounded by a known constant, we prove a nonasymptotic lower bound to the average run length (ARL) of DP-CUSUM, which enables an analytical way of selecting the detection threshold, and a nonasymptotic upper bound to Lorden's worst-case detection delay (WADD) \cite{Lorden1971}.
+These nonasymptotic results also imply the asymptotic optimality of our proposed DP-CUSUM procedure under weak privacy constraints.
+Fourth, we extend our results to scenarios with general unbounded log-likelihood ratios by relaxing to a slightly weaker differential-privacy definition that adds a small constant $\delta$ to the DP definition.
 Finally, we validate our theoretical findings through numerical simulations, illustrating how the choice of privacy parameter affects the delay-versus-false-alarm trade-off in practical settings.

 The remainder of this paper is organized as follows.
 Section\,\ref{sec:setup} provides preliminaries about sequential change detection when both pre-change and post-change distributions are fully specified, and introduces the modified concept of $\epsilon$-DP for sequential detection procedures.
 Section\,\ref{sec:dpcusum} presents our proposed DP-CUSUM detection procedure and the theoretical analysis when the log-likelihood function is bounded.
 Section\,\ref{sec:general} extends the method and theory to the general case with unbounded log-likelihood ratios.
 Finally, Section\,\ref{sec:numerical} presents simulation examples that demonstrate the performance of the proposed DP-CUSUM procedure under distributions with both bounded and unbounded log-likelihood ratios.
 All proofs are presented in the Appendix.